radiantlogic-devops/docker-compose/02-cluster-ext-zk/README.md

 # 3node-fid-cluster-external-zk

-Example docker-compose.yaml file for 3 node-cluster FID deployment with exter zokkeper deployment
+Example docker-compose.yaml file for 3 node-cluster FID deployment with external zookeper deployment

 ## Prerequisites
 > check and install following if they are not available on the server
 - docker  [Download Instructions]: <https://docs.docker.com/get-docker>
 - docker-compose [Download Instructions]: <https://docs.docker.com/compose/install>
-- Setup external zookeeper ensemble to be up and ready in `network: zk-net` (Check http://HOSTNAME:8080/commands/is_read_only for read_only : false on all zookeeper nodes)
+- Setup external zookeeper ensemble to be up and ready in `network: zk-net` (Check [03-external-zk] for setting up external zookeeper)
 - Prepare .env file for setting up the container
 ```
 # Example .env file